 Babbel is the overall best app to learn French because of its customized course, interactive lessons, and quality of content.

-- Professional linguists created this course specifically for French learners
+- Professional linguists created the course specifically for French learners

-- Each lesson builds on what you already know so you’re always learning
+- Each lesson builds on what you already learned to continue improvement

 - Spaced repetition helps you review and remember words and phrases long-term

-Babbel starts at $12.95 for a monthly subscription, but that price goes down if you purchase a longer subscription.
+Babbel costs $14.95 for a monthly subscription, but that price goes down if you purchase a longer subscription.
 There’s also a 20-day money-back guarantee in case you change your mind.

 Sign up now for a free lesson with Babbel to start learning French today.

 It does this by compiling a bunch of resources that let you immerse yourself in French.
 These include videos, songs, and even complete books.
 Try MosaLingua for free by clicking the link below or learn more about it in this MosaLingua review.

-- Lets you learn the language and culture at the same time
+- Learn language and culture at the same time

 - Huge list of additional tools to enhance your learning